wp-plugins/wp-gallery-custom-links/readme.txt

 == Description ==

+= Overview =

 If you've ever had a WordPress gallery of staff, product, or other images and needed to link them to other pages but couldn't, this plugin is for you!

 This plugin adds a "Gallery Link URL" field when editing post images.
 If the image is included in a gallery, the "Gallery Link URL" value will be used as the link on the image instead of the raw file or the attachment post.
-There is also an option to open gallery images in a new window.
-If you want to use the same images in a different gallery but not use the custom links, you can add 'ignore_gallery_link_urls="true"' to the [gallery] shortcode:

-[gallery ignore_gallery_link_urls="true"]

-If you want all the custom-linked images in a gallery to keep their Lightbox or other OnClick events, you can add 'preserve_click_events="true"' to the [gallery]
-shortcode:

-[gallery preserve_click_events="true"]
+There are also several additional options (see "Usage" below).

-It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it calls the normal function and simply replaces the link hrefs in the generated output.
-Javascript is also in place to attempt to remove any lightbox functionality on the custom link and allow it to function as a regular link.
+It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it calls the normal function and simply replaces the link hrefs in the generated functionality on the custom link and allow it to function as a regular link (by default). output.
+Javascript is also in place to attempt to remove any lightbox

+= Usage =

+* See the custom fields added in the screenshots section at http://wordpress.org/extend/plugins/wp-gallery-custom-links/screenshots/.
+* For each gallery image, you can specify a custom Gallery Link URL.
+* Use "[none]" as the Gallery Link URL to remove the link for that gallery image.
+* For each gallery image, you can select a Gallery Link Target ("Same Window" or "New Window").
+* For each gallery image, you can select how to handle Lightbox and other onClick events ("Remove" or "Keep").
+* Use [gallery ignore_gallery_link_urls="true"] to ignore the custom links on an entire gallery.
+* Use [gallery preserve_click_events="true"] to keep Lightbox or other onClick events on all custom-linked images in an entire gallery.
+* Use [gallery remove_links="true"] to remove links on all images in an entire gallery.

 == Installation ==